denismo/passwordless-login/README.md

 authorization of user access via mobile devices.
 The proof of concept is implemented using Erlang and demonstrates the message exchange and the security features which guard the exchange.

-In essence, the protocol enables the participating *targets* (e.g. websites) to authenticate the accessing users without requiring them to enter their password.
+In essence, the protocol enables the participating *targets* (e.g. websites) to authenticate and authorize the accessing users without requiring them to enter their password.
 For the users, this allows the user to access the remote targets without the need to enter password but without a risk of unauthorized access via their logins.